Chapter I: Overall Rules

 Practices of special education fall into the following phases:

-Preschool: in the hospital, family, kindergarten, day school, social welfare facility, preschool of special education or other adequate places.
+A. Preschool: in the hospital, family, kindergarten, day school, social welfare facility, preschool of special education or other adequate places.

-Civil Education: in elementary school, junior high school, special education school or other adequate places.
+B. Civil Education: in elementary school, junior high school, special education school or other adequate places.

-Senior High School: in senior high school, special education school or other adequate places.
+C. Senior High School: in senior high school, special education school or other adequate places.

-Higher/Adult Education: in college, university, and other adult education facility.
+D. Higher/Adult Education: in college, university, and other adult education facility.

 For the aforementioned phases A & B, placement of special education students follows the principle of proximity.
 But where there is a lack of adequate places in the school district of civil education, authorities concerned should find other appropriate places for placement of special education students.